 What Type of Telescope Should You Buy to Watch the Moon?

-Make your decision depending upon whether you are looking for the top telescopes for beginners or the best scopes for viewing planets, or the best professional scopes.
+Make your decision depending on whether you are looking for the top telescopes for beginners or the best scopes for viewing planets, or the best professional scopes.

 How Big Should The Telescope Be?